 History

 Southland was constructed at the Yarrow & Co shipyard in Glasgow.
-She was laid down on 2 December 1959, launched on 22 December 1961.
-She was originally laid down as a Rothesay-class frigate to be named HMS Hastings then changed to HMS Dido and she was commissioned into the Royal Navy on 18 September 1963.
-The ship’s company that had decommissioned HMNZS Otago were transferred to the Southland.
+She was laid down on 2 December 1959 and launched on 22 December 1961.
+She was originally laid down as a Rothesay-class frigate and was to be named HMS Hastings this was subsequently changed to HMS Dido.
+She was commissioned into the Royal Navy on 18 September 1963.

 HMNZS Southland carried out a work-up with the Home Fleet and departed Southampton on 9 May 1984 sailing to New Zealand via the East Coast of the United States, Panama, Pearl Harbour arriving at Auckland after stopping at Bluff and Wellington on 26 July 1984.
-1988 she went into the dock at Devonport for a limited dockyard refit.
+In 1988 she went into the dock at Devonport for a limited dockyard refit.

 Key Events